Government Communication Service Propriety Guidance

 Digital and social media

-Points to note for government communicators The principles covering the use of social media by civil servants in both an official and personal capacity are the same as those that apply for any other media.
-Social media is a public forum and the same considerations apply as would, say, to speaking in public or writing something for publication either officially or in a personal capacity outside of work.
+The principles covering the use of digital media by civil servants in both an official and personal capacity are the same as those that apply for any other media.
+Social media, for example, is a public forum and the same considerations apply as would, say, to speaking in public or writing something for publication either officially or in a personal capacity outside of work.

-All government communication through social media and any other emerging digital channels must be consistent with the Civil Service Code and the established criteria for government communication that outwork:
+All government communication through digital channels must be consistent with the Civil Service Code and the established criteria for government communication that outwork:

 - should be relevant to government responsibilities